 - How does the food taste?
 This may seem like an odd thing to check; however, your family member needs to eat a well-balanced meal to keep up his or her strength and remain healthy.
 If the food is not prepared well, your family member will not be encouraged to eat.
 Visit the nursing home during meals and consider dining with some of the residents in the cafeteria.
 You will not only get a good sense of the quality of the food service but you will also be able to interact with residents (and they will enjoy the company).

 - Talk to family members of other residents.
 If you have the opportunity to talk with family members of other residents, you may learn a great deal about the facility.
 Have they noticed any unexplained bruises or bed sores?
 How does the staff interact with the residents?
 Is the staff responsive to the personal care needs of the residents?

 - What is the number of staff members to patients?
 If a nursing home is understaffed, residents are at a higher risk of receiving poor care.
 Look for a facility with a high number of Registered Nurses in addition to Certified Nursing Assistants.

 The above suggestions are just a few tips for choosing a nursing home.
 You can get more detailed information about choosing a nursing home for your loved one from the Centers of Medicare & Medicaid Services and Indiana State Department of Health.
 The CMS has an excellent nursing home checklist you can use when touring nursing homes.

 Do You Need a Bloomington Nursing Home Abuse Lawyer?

 Unfortunately, nursing home abuse occurs even in the best nursing homes.
-If you believe your loved one is a victim of nursing home abuse, contact our office to schedule a free consultation with our nursing home abuse lawyer.
+If you believe your loved one is experiencing nursing home abuse, contact our office to schedule a free consultation with our nursing home abuse lawyer.